Search: 504 results

 And king Rehoboam took counsel with the old men that had stood before Solomon his father while he yet lived, saying, What counsel give ye me to return answer to this people?

-But he forsook the advice of the elders that advised him and took counsel of the young men who had grown up with him who were {serving} before him.
+But he forsook the advice of the old men which they had given him, and consulted with the young men, who had grown up with him, that stood before him.

 Verse ConceptsAdvice, Rejecting Good AdviceThe Elderly